AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/using-core-product-features/thumbnail-support-videos.md

 ## Using Thumbnails in Videos {#using-thumbnails}

+>[!IMPORTANT]
+>**Prerequisites**
+>Before you learn how to use thumbnails for videos, please ensure to learn how to create video renditions for channels in Screens as a Cloud Service project.
+See [here](/help/screens-cloud/configuring/creating-screens-video-renditions-cloud-service.md) for more details.

 Follow the steps below to use thumbnail in videos:

 1. Navigate to an existing Screens channel or create a new channel.